FrancescoSaverioZuppichini/electronics/pi-fan/README.md

 ### Code

-Code can be found inside `./code`.
+Code can be found inside `./code`, the cargo project is called `fan-pwm-controller`.

 The whole code is very small, variables can be changed on top.
 Fan will be trigger when the temperature is `>` than `60C`.